plokhotnyuk/jsoniter-scala/README.md

 - Classes should be defined with a primary constructor that has one list of arguments for all non-transient fields
-- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor and they should have right implementations of the `equals` method to work properly when their instances are used directly or as part of option/array/collection values or default values of the constructor parameters
+- Non-case Scala classes also supported but they should have getter accessors for all arguments of a primary constructor and they should have right implementations of the `equals` method to work properly when their instances are used directly or as part of default values of the constructor parameters
 - Types that supported as map keys are primitives, boxed primitives, enums, `String`, `BigInt`, `BigDecimal`, `java.util.UUID`, `java.time.*`, and value classes for any of them
 - Parsing of escaped characters are not supported for strings which are mapped to numeric and data/time types